-The reinsurance recoverables are calculated as difference between the gross and the net result for the Best Estimate Life.
-This is the amount that Medlife pays to the reinsurer since in this case the reinsurer acts as an insurer where the insurance coverage is received by paying a premium.
+In general, the reinsurance recoverables are calculated as difference between the gross and the net result for the Best Estimate Life.
+This is the amount that the insurance company pays to the reinsurer since in this case the reinsurer acts as an insurer where the insurance coverage is received by paying a premium.